abduldied/Amm-O-Matic/README.md

 ## What is Amm-O-Matic?

-Amm-O-Matic is a cut World at War Zombies perk that maxes out your current weapon's reserve ammo when purchased—giving you an on-demand Max Ammo for high-round survival.
+Amm-O-Matic is a cut World at War Zombies perk that maxes out your current weapon's reserve ammo when purchased—giving you an on-demand Max Ammo for high-round survival.The perk was likely scrapped because providing Max Ammo would have undermined the core Zombies mechanic of ammo conservation.

 ## Requirements